zen-mod/Rezent/README.md

 # Rezent

-Rezent is a Laravel app which takes incoming requests from [Travis CI](https://travis-ci.com/), [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) or [GitHub Actions](https://github.com/features/actions) and acts as a notification webhook where it processes the build information and outputs the results to Discord and/or Slack.
+Rezent is a Laravel app which takes incoming requests from [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) or [GitHub Actions](https://github.com/features/actions) and acts as a notification webhook where it processes the build information and outputs the results to Discord and/or Slack.

 ## Principle